moves-rwth/storm/documentation/usage/running-storm.md

 storm --prism leader4.nm --prop "P=?
 [F<=40 (s1=4 | s2=4 | s3=4 | s4=4) ]"
 ```

-Likely, storm will tell you that there is an error and that for nondeterministic models you need to specify whether minimal or maximal probabilities are to be computed.
+Likely, Storm will tell you that there is an error and that for nondeterministic models you need to specify whether minimal or maximal probabilities are to be computed.
 Why is that?
-Since the model is a [Markov Decision Process](documentation/usage/models.html), there are (potentially) nondeterministic choices in the model that need to be resolved. storm doesn't know how to resolve them unless you tell it to either minimize or maximize (wrt. to the probability of the objective) whenever there is a nondeterministic choice.
+Since the model is a [Markov Decision Process](documentation/usage/models.html), there are (potentially) nondeterministic choices in the model that need to be resolved.
+Storm doesn't know how to resolve them unless you tell it to either minimize or maximize (wrt. to the probability of the objective) whenever there is a nondeterministic choice.

 ```shell
 storm --prism leader4.nm --prop "Pmin=?
 [F<=40 (s1=4 | s2=4 | s3=4 | s4=4) ]"
 ```

-storm should tell you that this probability is 0.375.
+Storm should tell you that this probability is 0.375.
 So what does it mean?
 It means that even in the worst of all cases, so when every nondeterministic choice in the model is chosen to minimize the probability to elect a leader quickly, then we will elect a leader within our time bound in about 3 out of 8 cases.

 {:.alert .alert-info}
 For [nondeterministic models (MDPs and MAs)](documentation/usage/models.html), you will have to specify in which direction the nondeterminism is going to be resolved.